Published April 28, 2025 by

 Diet Tips

-Anti-inflammatory and fiber-rich foods are essential to manage symptoms of Henoch-Schonlein Purpura disease while consuming potential triggers may worsen the healing.
+Anti-inflammatory and fiber-rich foods are essential to manage symptoms of HSP disease while consuming potential triggers may worsen the healing.
 Here, some diet tips are given based on their actions on our gut health and immune system.

 All fruits rich in antioxidants and having anti-inflammatory effects should be consumed.